madetech/handbook/guides/line-management/probation.md

 ## Finishing probation

-Make a recommendation to the Market Principal.
+Make a recommendation on behalf of your direct report to the Market Principal.
 This could be by e-mail.

-They have final say on whether to pass or fail probation.
+The Market Principal has the final say on whether to pass or fail probation.

 ### Passing probation

-Congratulate your direct on passing probation.
+Congratulate them on passing probation.
 Tell them their new notice period.

 Decide together how often to have one-to-ones from now on.

-If your direct is doing very well, you can pass probation early.
+If they're doing very well, you can pass probation early.
 Talk to the Market Principal about this.

 ### Failing probation

-Tell your direct they haven't passed probation, and give them notice of termination.
+Tell them they haven't passed probation, and give them notice of termination.

 We don't have guidance on how to give notice in the handbook yet.
 It can be difficult and stressful.
 Talk to the people team for support.